Skip to main content

 When do you need to convert between Kilowatt Hours and Electronvolts?

-A unit of energy equal to the energy gained by an electron accelerating through a one-volt electric field (exactly 1.
+A unit of energy equal to the kinetic energy gained by an electron accelerating through an electric potential difference of one volt in vacuum, defined since the 2019 SI redefinition as exactly 1.
 Kilowatt Hour and Electronvolt are both energy units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.